 Jay was hit by a pitch to start the inning, then moved to second on John Ryan Murphy’s sacrifice attempt that turned into a hit.
 A.J.
 Pollock then laid down another sacrifice try, and Bedrosian (5-3) attempted to force out Jay at third.

 The ball soared past third baseman Taylor Ward, and Jay got up and sprinted home.

 Diamondbacks closer Brad Boxberger (2-4) pitched a scoreless ninth.

-David Peralta drove in three runs and came a triple short of the cycle for Arizona, which has won five of six in taking over first place in the NL West.
+David Peralta drove in three runs and came a triple short of the cycle for Arizona.

 The Angels rallied from a pair of two-run deficits to tie it, scoring twice in the seventh inning on pinch-hitter Jefry Marte’s home run and David Fletcher’s two-out triple.
 Fletcher had three hits and two RBIs.

 Both teams’ starting pitchers lasted six innings but got no-decisions.
 Felix Pena struck out a career-high 12 but allowed four runs and seven hits for Los Angeles, while Arizona’s Patrick Corbin gave up two runs and five hits and struck out eight.

 Peralta hit his seventh home run in 12 games, a two-run shot into the Diamondbacks’ bullpen in left field with one out in the first inning.
 The Diamondbacks lead the majors with 109 first-inning runs.